Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Top infinite jumper

-Yukimura Sanada is a very useful team member with a lot of different utility.
-His most unique feature is his air special which quickly propels him forward around 8 meters in air.
+Yukimura Sanada's most distinguishing feature is his air special which quickly propels him forward around 8 meters in air.
 It's easily the best air special in the game for chainable horizontal aerial movement, and he has a double jump to help too.
 Although his height gain is only good instead of great, if you want an infinite jump that wants to cross a long distance quick, he is your #1 person for this purpose.

 His favorite team member for quick horizontal infinite jumping is Xingcai, who is the 2nd best in the game for this purpose with her similar forward dashing air special.
 Alternating their air specials with Agility 10 corresponds to around 240 Speed aerial movement.
 However, he makes for a surprisingly good pair with any character with a short air special animation, such as Jiang Wei or Zhurong.
 Although these character don't carry the infinite jump, they allow Yukimura Sanada to spam his exceptional air special that much quicker.
 Alternating Yukimura Sanada's and Jiang Wei's air specials corresponds to around 200 Speed aerial movement.